projectapex/XML-Repo/README.md

 # Project Apex XML Repo

 This is a public repository for the creation and error checking of XML files.
+Feel free to contribute by either submitting a pull request, or requesting to become an official contributor on the [forum thread](https://oc.tc/forums/topics/51d9d48dba608720d8007c80).

 ### Important:

-If you want an XML making for your map.
-File an Issue using our [Issue Tracker][]
+If you want an XML file made for your map file an Issue using our [Issue Tracker][]

 ### Do:

--   Submit your requests for an XML to be made.
+-   Submit your requests for an XML to be made

+-   Submit a link to your forum topic

 -   Submit a download link to a map